 A Day in the Life: Festival Stage Manager Jeanette Buck

 Smithsonian Folklife Festival stage manager Jeanette Buck speaks about life backstage and her experience working the Festival.
-Buck started working at the Folklife Festival in 1987 as a member of the tech crew.
+Buck started working at the Folklife Festival in 1987 as a member of the technical crew.
 She has been a stage manager for the Festival since 1994.

-Q: How do you start a typical day during the Festival?
+How do you start a typical day during the Festival?

 This year I’m working the Voices of the World stage for the One World, Many Voices program.
 I usually start off the day early in the morning, before the Festival gets rolling.
 I clean up the backstage area, tidy up the equipment and microphones.
-I set up the first act’s microphones and chords, and try to organize the rest of the day’s equipment so that it’s quick and easy to grab and arrange between sets.
+I set up the first act’s microphones and cords, and try to organize the rest of the day’s equipment so that it’s quick and easy to grab and arrange between sets.

-Q: How would you describe your interaction with the performers?
+How would you describe your interaction with the performers?

 The very first day of the Festival, I make a point to introduce myself to every performer I’ll be interacting with, and let them know I’m there to ensure things run as smoothly as possible for them.
 I am responsible for each set change between performances, which means I need to be keeping track of performance length.
 Everyone is always so gracious about sharing the same stage, which I think comes from my efforts to give each act the equal treatment and respect they deserve.

-Q: What do you think is your biggest responsibility?
+What do you think is your biggest responsibility?

 My job is to be on stage as little as possible, and make sure there is as much music as possible!
 But I think my biggest responsibility is to facilitate a relationship between the performers on stage and the audience.